 Carbon monoxide poisoning can be prevented, and one of the best preventive measures is installing a carbon monoxide detector.
 Carbon monoxide poisoning may increase the risk of headaches, nausea, shortness of breath, and cause a general feeling of weakness.
 Having appropriate prevention techniques can protect you from experiencing these symptoms of CO poisoning, as they are often associated with many other sicknesses and the source can be hard to identify.

 If you’re not yet familiar with this device, here are three important bits of information about the carbon monoxide detector:

 Carbon monoxide detectors have a specific purpose.

-Comparing it with other types of alarm devices, a carbon monoxide detector measures the level of CO in the atmosphere of the room where it is placed.
-When the air approaches the critical CO limit, the device alarm gets triggered.
+Comparing it with other types of alarm devices, a carbon monoxide detector measures the level of CO.
+It checks the atmosphere of the room where it is.
+When the air approaches the critical CO limit, the device alarm will trigger.

 When used properly, CO detectors alert the people inside the facility about the low CO level.
 This should prompt the people to either evacuate from the area or introduce better ventilation.

 Carbon monoxide detectors are different from carbon monoxide fire detectors.

 Carbon monoxide detectors determine the presence of the invisible gas in the room.
 On the other hand fire detectors check the level of CO in the atmosphere to anticipate a fire outbreak.